-Dundee Jamming loop knot is used to create interrupted sutures.
-For additional safety, a further hitch or two is recommended if it is to be used as an interrupted suture.
-More commonly interrupted intracorporeal sutures are made by the use of the surgeon's or the Tumble square knots.
+Dundee jamming loop knot is used to create interrupted sutures.
+For additional safety a further hitch or two are recommended if it is to be used as an interrupted suture.
+More commonly interrupted intracorporeal sutures are made by the use of the surgeon's or the Tumbled square knots.